DBInstance

 boolean

-A value that indicates whether to manage the master user password with Amazon
+Specifies whether to manage the master user password with Amazon Web Services

 For more information, see Password management with Amazon Web Services Secrets